Extractives content in biomass

 The Herzberg staining test by the ISO 9184-3 standard is used to determine the main fiber content of paper and board.
 In the test, a saturated solution of zinc chloride, iodine, and potassium iodide is used to color the paper.
 The solution affects fibers differently and enables the qualitative and quantitative analysis of mechanical, rag, chemical, and semi-chemical pulps, regenerated cellulose fibers, and synthetic fibers in paper and board.

-Read moreTotal organic fluorine (TOF) content in challenging sample materials (chemicals, oils, etc.)
+Fluorine content of challenging sample materials (chemicals, oils, etc.)

 ASTM D7359

-Determination of the total organic fluorine (TOF) content in combustible materials by combustion ion chromatography (CIC).
+Determination of the total organic fluorine (TOF) content in combustible materials using combustion ion chromatography (CIC).
+By default, TOF is analyzed as total fluorine (TF).
+If required, total inorganic fluorine (TIF) can be measured as well, and TOF calculated as the difference between TF and TIF.
 TOF analysis gives information about the total amount of organic fluorinated compounds.
 It can also be used to evaluate the presence of per- and polyfluoroalkyl substances (PFAS) in the material, even though individual PFAS compounds can't be analyzed with this method.
 The analysis is suitable for many different materials.
 Please describe the sample in detail when requesting an offer to help us prepare a quote quickly.

 350–600 €